budlabs/polify/manifest.d/envs.md

 # environ-POLIFY_DIR-description

 Path to a directory where polify keeps module state.
-Defaults to `/tmp/polify`.